dbt-labs/docs.getdbt.com/website/docs/reference/commands/rpc.md

 **The dbt-rpc plugin is deprecated.**

 dbt Labs actively maintained `dbt-rpc` for compatibility with dbt-core versions up to v1.5.
-Starting with dbt-core v1.6 (released in July 2023), `dbt-rpc` is no longer supported for ongoing compatibility.
-In the meantime, dbt Labs will be performing critical maintenance only for `dbt-rpc`, until the last compatible version of dbt-core has reached the end of official support (see [version policies](/docs/dbt-versions/core)).
+Starting with [dbt-core v1.6 (released in July 2023), `dbt-rpc` is no longer supported for ongoing compatibility.

+In the meantime, dbt Labs will be performing critical maintenance only for `dbt-rpc`, until the last compatible version of dbt-core has reached the [end of official support](/docs/dbt-versions/core#latest-releases).
 At that point, dbt Labs will archive this repository to be read-only.

 :::